Price-Index/Shop-Log-Parser/docs/LOGPARSER.md

 > *Depending on your OS it might be ``py`` ``python``, ``python3`` or other.*

 > [!IMPORTANT]
-> The dictionary list may be incomplete causing unknown items (enchanted items for example) to appear.\
+> The dictionary list may be incomplete causing unknown items (enchanted items for example) to appear.

+> [!IMPORTANT]
 > The dictionary was only made for Non-anvilled items as those are the only items actually worth something.

 ## How it works